bbbutterwell/books/wkuf_ch09.md

 There's a rushing sound now and Maeve's hands are numb from holding on to the desk pretty hard.
 She forgot her watch, she forgot her watch, she forgot her watch.
 She doesn't know how many more minutes this class is going to be.
 It hasn't started yet.
 She's in the middle of the room.
 Row 4, Column 3.

 Her eyes are closed, and she's holding her breath.
-Ani told her to close her eyes and breathe.
+Her mother told her to close her eyes and breathe, when she needs to be calmer.
 But she's holding her breath instead.
 She forgot some instructions.

 And then, a voice.
 Like a bell.